onflow/flow/docs/content/kitty-items/modify.md

 ### Update Flow JS Tests

 It is generally recommended to write tests for Cadence contracts to avoid unintended behavior.
 Flow provides a [JS testing library](/flow-js-testing/) to make testing easier.
-The Kitty Items project comes preconfigured with this library and a set of tests.
+The Kitty Items project comes pre-configured with this library and a set of tests.

 You need to ensure the existing tests account for the new NFT collection.
 To do that, open the `/cadence/tests/src/kitty-items.js` file and locate the `types` constant.
 Once located, add a new kind (`shades`) to the bottom of the list: